-- Our mailing list of 16,000+ people in prison who receive news on CA criminal justice reforms and take part in Initiate Justice campaigns.
+- Our mailing list of 20,000 members in prison who receive news on CA criminal justice reforms and take part in Initiate Justice campaigns.

 - Inside Organizers who communicate with us directly and receive monthly packets of political education, organizing strategy, and ways to mobilize their peers in support of our work.

 - In-person trainings on community organizing and the policy and legislative process for people in prison, loved ones outside, and volunteers.

 - Reports, surveys, videos, and events that change the narrative about people impacted by incarceration and position directly impacted people as leaders in the CA criminal justice reform movements.

 - Writing and passing legislation that dismantles the mass incarceration system and builds the power of people who have been impacted by it–reducing sentencing harshness, restoring voting rights, creating credit earning opportunities, and more.